Young-won/deepbiome/docs/source/prerequisites.rst

         :file: data/genus48_dic.csv

 input file
-    Input file has the microbiome abandunce of each samples.
+    Input file has the microbiome abandunce of each sample.
     Below is an example file with the 4 samples' microbiome abandunce.

     .. csv-table:: Example of input file (.csv)